danbev/learning-ai/notes/ggml.md

 ML is just for machine learning.
 It is a
 [C library](https://github.com/rustformers/llm/blob/main/crates/ggml/README.md).

+While I try to stay up to date with the development in GGML it is challenging due to the rapid development.
+I will try to keep this document up to date but some things will become out of date until I revisit them.

+The code examples can be found [ggml](../fundamentals/ggml/README.md) and are updated more frequently (at least as often as I update the ggml submodule).

 ## Table of Contents
 - [Introduction](#introduction)
 - [Memory Usage](#memory-usage)